 I believe teaching kids how to cook is as important as teaching them how to read.
 Not only does it put them on the lifetime path of a happier and healthier lifestyle, but it also boosts their self-confidence and widens their creativity.
 Minette’s Feast is a great demonstration that cooking is a skill, and like any other skill, the more you practice, the better you get at it.

 When Julia Child moved to Paris with her husband, she was determined to improve her cooking.
-She listened to advice from the vegetable stand lady (better ingredients = better meal), supply store owner (good knives are important), and even signed up for classes at a famous cooking school.
+She listened to advise from the vegetable stand lady (better ingredients = better meal), and supply store owner (good knives are important), and even signed up for classes at a famous cooking school.
 She practiced, experimented, and, one day, she became a world-renowned chef.

-One thing that makes this book so appealing to kids is that the story is told through the eyes of Julia Child’s playful, naughty cat.
+One thing that makes this book so appealing to kids is that the story is told through the eyes of Julia Child’s naughty cat.
 Another thing is the marvelous watercolor and gouache illustrations by Amy Bates.

 August 16 – The Fabulous Flying Machines of Alberto Santos-Dumont, Victoria Griffith (National Airborne Day)

-I know this book is a bit long for a typical picture book audience, but I think the true aviation enthusiasts will stick with you.
+I know this book is a bit long for a typical picture book audience, but I think true aviation enthusiasts will stick with you.
 Alberto Santos-Dumont might not be a household name, but this inventor is fun to learn about.
-Do you know that when he wanted to run a simple errand or go shopping in Paris where he lived in the early 1900s, he did it in a controllable balloon of his own design?
-Why walk or drive when you can fly!
+Do you know that when he wanted to run a simple errand or go shopping in Paris, where he lived in the early 1900s, he did it in a controllable balloon of his own design?
+Why walk or drive when you can fly?
 When he reached his destination, he would tie his flying machine to a post with a rope and leave a doorman to watch it.

 If you read The Glorious Flight with us back in July, you’ll be delighted to learn more about a respectful but heated competition between two aviation pioneers.
 Beautifully illustrated with impressionistic pastels, chalk, and oil paintings, this book is not only educational but inspiring and intriguing too.
-(You will also learn all about the secret of wristwatch invention.
-Spoiler alert: We have Alberto Santos-Dumont to thank for that, too).
+(You will also learn all about the secret of the wristwatch invention.
+Spoiler alert: We have Alberto Santos-Dumont to thank for that, too!).

-August 17 – How to Be a Lion, Ed Vere (Friendships)
+August 17 – How to Be a Lion, Ed Vere

-How to Be a Lion is a beautiful story about a lion with a poetic flair, who chooses to become friends with a duck instead of eating it.
+How to Be a Lion is a beautiful story about a lion with a poetic flair who chooses to become friends with a duck instead of eating it.
 This doesn’t go well with the other lions because that’s not what lions are supposed to do.
 The book explores the ideas of courage to be true to oneself, the strength of spirit, self-awareness, friendship, creativity, thinking for yourself, and so much more.

 The dramatic, predominantly three-colored drawings are a pleasure to look at.
 The plot is thick, and the message is what we all need to hear: “Let nobody say just one way is true.
 There are so many ways that you can be you.”